-You may choose either a variable or fixed-term interest rate.
+You may choose either a variable or fixed interest rate.

 This loan will have a changeable interest rate based on the London Interbank

-Offered Rate (LIBOR) and includes an administrative component.
+Offered Rate (LIBOR).
 Interest will be adjusted every six months (in July and in January) for the life of the loan.
 Twice each year you will be notified of the new rates.

 Under this option, the interest rate on the entire loan amount remains fixed for the life of the loan.
-Rates are set yearly in July and include an administrative component.
+Rates are set yearly in July.